 The signs and symptoms of postpartum depression are more intense and long-lasting.
-These symptoms could also interfere in your regular activities and with the ability to care for your baby.
+These symptoms could also interfere with your regular activities and with your ability to care for your baby.
 Generally, the symptoms start within the first few weeks of delivery or can begin during the pregnancy.

 A few signs and symptoms of Postpartum Depression are: